NeskeLuka/NeskeLuka/README.md

 ## Hi there 👋

-I'm Luka, a Software Engineering student
+I'm Luka, a Software Engineering student with a strong interest in building efficient and well-structured systems.

-I like Computer Architecture, Web Design, and Operating Systems.
+I’m particularly interested in:

+* Computer Architecture
+* Operating Systems
+* Web Design

+### 🛠️ Tech Stack

-My main tech stack is C++, C, Python, .NET, CSS and HTML.
+* **Languages:** C++, C, Python, Java
+* **Other:** .NET, HTML5, CSS

+I enjoy working close to the system level, understanding how things work under the hood, and writing code that is both efficient and maintainable.

+### 📚 Currently focused on

+* Improving my understanding of system design and OOP
+* Building practical projects to strengthen my fundamentals
+* Writing cleaner, more structured code

-Fun Facts:
+### ⚡ Fun facts

 * I have a dog
-* I don't drink coffee, just black tea
+* I prefer black tea over coffee
-* big fan of LOTR franchiese
+* Big fan of the *Lord of the Rings* universe

+---

+Thanks for stopping by!